TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 - It shall support modular task scheduling, enabling future upgrades (e.g., GPS integration, Wi-Fi communication) without a complete system rewrite.
   - This ensures long-term flexibility and maintainability of the system architecture.

+---

 ### Extended Constraints

 - Limited processing bandwidth on the Raspberry Pi when running multiple ROS nodes
   - The Raspberry Pi must balance tasks like SLAM, serial communication, logging, and visualization within its limited CPU and memory constraints.
 Optimization of ROS parameters and lightweight node design is critical.

-- UART communication bandwidth and latency between Raspberry Pi and ATMega
+- USB communication bandwidth and draw
-  - Serial communication introduces latency and limited throughput, which can affect command response time and real-time feedback.
-Efficient message structuring and baudrate tuning help mitigate this.
+  - While USB provides stable data channels, high-power devices like LiDAR and cameras must not overload the Pi's onboard regulators.

 - ROS node startup sequencing and interdependencies
-  - Certain nodes must be launched in sequence to ensure proper system initialization (e.g., serial connection must be ready before velocity commands are published).
-This is handled through custom launch files and timing delays.
+  - Certain nodes must be launched in sequence to ensure proper system initialization (e.g., camera and LiDAR before SLAM or navigation nodes).

 - File system reliability and SD card write limits
   - Logging and diagnostics write to the SD card, which has limited write cycles.
 Excessive logging or power loss during writes can lead to data corruption or storage failure.